 Current Applications of G.W.
 Allport's Trait Theory

 As I pursued research into this topic: "Cardinal Trait - Psychology", I discovered several recent applications of Gordon Allport's Trait Theory.
 These were applied to 3 diverse topics.
 This leads me to conclude that Allport's theory has enduring substance, content and meaning in the contemporary setting.
-(At least for these researchers and authors.)

 The influence of cardinal-, central-, and surface-level personality traits on consumers' bargaining and complaint intentions